GaloisInc/crucible/crux-llvm/README.md

 * Change to the `crux-llvm` directory and run the build script:

         cd crucible/crux-llvm
-        ./build-stack.sh
+        cabal v2-build

-This will compile `crux-llvm` and supporting libraries and install them in the directory `crucible/crux-llvm/bin`.
+This will compile `crux-llvm` and supporting libraries such that they can be executed with `cabal v2-run`.
+To install the binaries in the standard Cabal binary path, run the following:

+        cabal v2-install exe:crux-llvm --overwrite-policy=always

+You can also use the `--installdir` flag to install binaries in a different location.

 # Invocation

-In the `crux-llvm` directory, to analyze `file.c`, run
+In the `crux-llvm` directory (either in the repository or the root of the directory extracted from a distribution tarball), to analyze `file.c`, run

-    ./bin/crux-llvm file.c
+        crux-llvm file.c

 You'll see output indicating the progress of analysis, how many proof goals are generated, and how many were successfully proved.
 In addition,